What is the difference between a doula and a midwife?

 What background/experience do you have that is beneficial to birth work?

-I have always been a nurturer, whether it be for my own family, or helping/supporting friends in times of need.
-My experience as a long distance runner is also beneficial to birth work.
-Like running a marathon (I have run two), having a baby is hard work.
-But with the proper preparation for your body, mind and spirit, it doesn’t have to be the terrible, painful experience painted in the movies.
+Officially, I have been “doula-ing” since 2016, but I have always been a nurturer, whether it be for my own family, or helping/supporting friends in times of need.
+My experience as a long distance runner is also beneficial to birth work (I ran many years of cross country and also completed 2 marathons).
+Having a baby is hard work and takes preparation!
+It is super important to have the proper preparation for your body, mind and spirit.

 What are some positive comments made about you by other people?

 That I am a true friend.
 That I’m giving, supportive, nurturing, encouraging, and accepting.
-That I am good at listening and give sound advice.
-I have a calming and peaceful presence.
+That I have a calming and peaceful presence, I am good at listening and give sound advice.

 What are your services?